 Gardaí seize truck where 16 people found on ferry bound for Rosslare

-Immigration officers invovled as Stena Line vessel arrives in port from Cherbourg
+Immigration officers involved as Stena Line vessel arrives in port from Cherbourg

 The ferry on which 16 people were found arrives at Rosslare Europort in Co Wexford, where emergency personnel await its arrival.
 Photograph: Niall Carson/PA Wire.